DreNicCollaborations/ParatextBookChapter/Draft_ASIST.md

 {why does this matter to Information Science}  <--- It has to be a vice versa- there is much to be gained by both sides.

 The formally published literature represents, as Sharon Traweek put it, the ledger of science - who made what claim when.

+#####Method

+[should discuss the symmetry of our method and those of bioinformatics -- the field has largely embraced a computational appraoch to inquiry, leveraging the increased power of multi-core processors to ask new questions about biological systems that were difficult, if not impossible to operationalize in laboratory setting.
+Our own methods draw upon previous work, notably Cronin, Shaw and Labarre (2004), in constructing a classification of acknowledgement types- but our operationalization of this study diverges greatly.
+We took advantage of increased access to texts via full content API's and used text-mining algorithms to extract a sample size, which by previous analogue standards would seem unthinkable (n=?)